swiftkube/client/README.md

 resources from a YAML manifest file.
 Other times the type or kind of the resource must be derived at runtime given its string representation.

-Leveraging `SwiftkubeModel`'s type-erased resource implementations `AnyKubernetesAPIResource` and its corresponding List-Type `AnyKubernetesAPIResourceList` it is possible to have a generic client instance, which must be initialized with a `GroupVersionResource` type:
+Leveraging `SwiftkubeModel`'s type-erased resource implementations `UnstructuredResource` and its corresponding List-Type `UnstructuredResourceList` it is possible to have a generic client instance, which must be initialized with a `GroupVersionResource` type:

 ```swift